Selling a business in the UK: Everything you need to know

 These documents will outline the detailed terms of the acquisition and will provide details on restrictions, recourse, obligations, future payments, liability caps and any other legal stipulations.
 It’s crucial that your legal representative reviews and negotiates these documents in detail to ensure that everything is in order before agreeing on a completion date for the deal.

-Many businesses fail to sell due to a lack of buyers or issues during the sale process.
+Many businesses fail to sell due to a lack of buyers or issues during the sales process.
 To increase the chances of success and maximise value, advanced planning is essential.

 Here are the key steps we believe should be in your planning process: